gpaquis/SONiC_TPCM/README.md

 ## 🚀 Description and Objective

-The remote_tpcm script allow to deploy, remove and list container install on a Dell Enterprise SONiC.
+The remote_tpcm script allow to deploy, remove and list container install on a Dell Enterprise SONiC. <br />
-This script is for purpose test only and explain howto deploy a container from a DockerHub Source remotly.
+This script is for purpose test only and explain howto deploy remotely, a container from a DockerHub Source.

 ## 📋 Requirements
 - Python 3.8.10 version minimum

 ## 🏁 Usage and Configuration
-Before start, the remote_tpcm.conf must be configure.
-The config file must be in the same repository as remote_tpcm.py The remote_tpcm.conf(https://github.com/gpaquis/SONiC_TPCM/blob/main/src/remote_tpcm.conf) contain entry to deploy the container from DockerHub.
+Before start, the remote_tpcm.conf must be configure. <br />
+The config file must be in the same repository as remote_tpcm.py <br />
+The remote_tpcm.conf(https://github.com/gpaquis/SONiC_TPCM/blob/main/src/remote_tpcm.conf) contain entry to deploy the container from DockerHub.

-TPCM support deployment via HTTP/HTTPS/SFTP/SSH/USB, but this script don't support this deployment methode.
+TPCM support deployment via HTTP/HTTPS/SFTP/SSH/USB, but this script don't support this deployment methode.<br />
 See [Roadmap](#Roadmap) for more details and next feature.

 **Runing the script and options:**